PECOS: Prediction for Enormous and Correlated Output Spaces: Framework

 Albeit scalable, an IR system cannot be easily generalized to handle general \xmc problems due to the following reasons.
 First, output labels for a general \xmc problem might not have text information so the lexical indexing approach is not applicable.
 Second, input instances and output labels for a general \xmc problem might not be in the same domain, for example, the inputs could be images and the labels could be image annotations.
 Third, input instances for a general \xmc problem are usually in a feature vector form instead of in text form, so the indexing/matching techniques in IR are not applicable.

 Motivated by the design for IR systems, in \pecos, we propose a three-stage framework to solve general \xmc problems in a scalable and modular manner: \begin{itemize} \item { Semantic Label Indexing}: we organize the original label space $\cY$, $\abs{\cY} = L$, so that semantically similar labels are arranged together.
-One way to do this is to partition the labels into $K$ clusters, $\cbr{\cY_k: k=1,\ldots,K}$, where $K \ll L$ and each cluster $\cY_k$ is a subset of labels which are ``semantically similar'' to each other.
+One way is to partition the labels into $K$ clusters, $\cbr{\cY_k: k=1,\ldots,K}$, where $K \ll L$ and each cluster $\cY_k$ is a subset of labels which are ``semantically similar'' to each other.
 Similar to lexical indexing in IR, semantic label indexing is constructed in an offline manner before the training is done.
-Alternatives for semantic indexing are an approximate kNN index structure. \item { Machine-learned Matching}: we learn a scoring function $g(\bx, k)$ that maps an input $\bx$ to relevant indices/clusters denoted by an indicator vector $\bmhat \in \cbr{0,1}^{K}$, where the $k$-th element $\mhat_k=1$ denotes that the $k$-th index/cluster is deemed to be relevant for the input $\bx$. \item { Ranking}: we train a ranker $h(\bx, \ell)$ to give the final score to the candidate labels shortlisted by the matcher (given by $\bigcup\limits_{k:\mhat_k=1} \cY_k$).
-Note that the efficiency of the method stems from the need to only rank $\cO(K)$ ($\ll L$) labels. \end{itemize}
+Alternatives for semantic indexing are an approximate kNN index structure. \item { Machine-learned Matching}: we learn a scoring function $g(\bx, k)$ that maps an input $\bx$ to relevant indices/clusters denoted by an indicator vector $\bmhat \in \cbr{0,1}^{K}$, where the $k$-th element $\mhat_k=1$ denotes that the $k$-th index/cluster is deemed to be relevant for the input $\bx$. \item { Ranking}: we train a ranker $h(\bx, \ell)$ to give final scores of candidate labels shortlisted by the matcher (given by $\bigcup\limits_{k:\mhat_k=1} \cY_k$).
+The efficiency of the method stems from only ranking $\cO(K)$ ($\ll L$) labels. \end{itemize}

 With this three-stage framework, the inference complexity can be greatly reduced.
 For a given input $\bx$, let $b=\nnz\rbr{\bmhat}$ be the number of matched indices/clusters given by $g(\bx, k)$ and let $\text{avg}\rbr{\abs{\cY_k}} = L/K$ be the average number of labels in each index/cluster.
 The inference complexity is reduced to